Joseph Fusco is an actor, writer, director, and drummer from New York City.

-Gloriously misspending his youth in movie theaters and rock 'n' roll clubs, he has been making films and performing for nearly two decades.
+Gloriously misspending his youth in movie theaters and rock 'n' roll clubs, he has been making films and performing for over two decades.

 Joseph received his BFA in Film Production from Syracuse University.
 At SU he performed as a drummer in the Syracuse University Jazz Ensemble Quintet, and the 25-piece Syracuse University Jazz Orchestra.

-In 2010 he wrote and directed the feature film, "Chloe, A to Z," which had its premiere at the New Filmmakers Showcase, at Anthology Film Archives in New York City.
+In 2010 he wrote and directed the feature film, "Chloe, A to Z," which had its premiere at the New Filmmakers Showcase at Anthology Film Archives in New York City.

 In 2016 his documentary about New York's infamous OTB parlors, "Finish Line: The Rise and Demise of Off-Track Betting" premiered at the Workers Unite Film Festival where it won the Special Jury Prize.
 The doc went on to win numerous prizes at competitive film festivals.